ChristofLauriers/AkkaMjrTwo/StatisticsEngine/README.md

 For the convenience, we will be grouping all event handlers into projector classes based on the read model that they are working with.

+We'll be using Entity Framework Core and SQL Server as our persistence layer.

 ## Architecture

 <p align="center">